 Main points of ESC Opinion Commission position The Committee approves of the propo- sal but calls for a revision of the list of species.
 The Commission has taken account of the favourable Opinion and the sugges- tions it contains.
 14. Proposal for a Regulation on propagating material and ornamenta COM(89) 650 final - DG VI - Mr M l plants (May) Main points of ESC Opinion Commission position The Committee considers the proposal inappropriate.
 The Commission confirms its proposal.
-15. Proposal for a Regulation on the material (May) COM(89) 651 final - DG VI - Mr M - Main points of ESC Opinion Commission position The Committee issued a favourable Opinion.
+15. Proposal for a Regulation on the material (May) COM(89) 651 final - DG VI - Mr M Main points of ESC Opinion Commission position The Committee issued a favourable Opinion.
 The Commission has taken account of the favourable Opinion.
-16. Proposal for a Regulation conce animals and products of animal orig COM(89) 658 final - DG VI - Mr M Main points of ESC Opinion Commission position The Committee approves of the propo- sal.
+16. Proposal for a Regulation concerning the placing on the market of animals and products of animal origin (May) COM(89) 658 final - DG VI - Mr Mac Sharry Main points of ESC Opinion Commission position The Committee approves of the propo- sal.
 The Commission has taken account of the favourable Opinion.
-17. Proposal for a Directive on the vitechnical characteristics of certain ro COM(69) 573 final - DG VII - Mr V Main points of ESC Opinion Commission position Favourable Opinion of this Directive increasing the total maximum author- ized length of articulated vehicles from 18 m to 18.35 m and the total length of the loading space to 15.50 m.
+17. Proposal for a Directive on the weights, measures and certain other technical characteristics of certain road vehicles (May) COM(69) 573 final - DG VII - Mr Van Miert Main points of ESC Opinion Commission position Favourable Opinion of this Directive increasing the total maximum author- ized length of articulated vehicles from 18 m to 18.35 m and the total length of the loading space to 15.50 m.
 The Commission has taken account of the favourable Opinion.

-18. Proposal for a Council Regulation (EEC) on the operation of air cargo services (May)

-COM(90) 63 - DG VII - Mr Van Miert
+Proposal for a Council Regulation (EEC) on the operation of air cargo services (May) COM(90) 63 - DG VII - Mr Van Miert